palanikumarfiserv/Banking-Product-Payments/docs/getting-started.md

 ### Authentication Keys

-To authenticate your application, you will need test and live API authentication keys, which are obtained in the Account Setup process.
-Authentication keys may expire after a certain period.
+To authenticate your application, you need *test* and *live* API authentication keys, which are obtained in the account setup process.
 You may reuse the authentication keys until they expire.
-Once a key expires, you will need to get a new key.
+If a key expires, you need to get a new key.

 ### Steps for Authentication

 Follow these steps to authenticate your API build:
-1. Obtain the API authentication keys in the Account Setup process through a certified connection.
+1. Obtain the API authentication keys in the account setup process through a certified connection
-2. Consent to using the API endpoints.
+2. Consent to using the API endpoints
-3. Authenticate your user account with the acquired keys and retrieve the authorization code.
+3. Authenticate your user account with the acquired keys and retrieve the authorization code
 4. Use the provided authorization code to access the API and Sandbox resources

 ## Sandbox